astahfrom/piecetable/README.md

 Based on [this paper](https://www.cs.unm.edu/~crowley/papers/sds.pdf).

-Tested with the excellent [quickcheck](https://github.com/BurntSushi/quickcheck), but still a work in progress.
+Tested with the excellent [quickcheck](https://github.com/BurntSushi/quickcheck), whose generators are also used for benchmarks (with a fixed seed).
-There are some things around ownership and iterators that need more thought.

 # Benchmarks